-Formerly known as Unrestricted or Discretionary, this permanent fund preserves the quality of life in Calumet, Outagamie, Shawano, and Waupaca counties and the Neenah-Menasha area of Winnebago county.
-The Bright Idea Fund combines dollars from generous donors who believe in giving in ways that address ever-changing community needs together.
-It awards three kinds of grants (Discovery, Spark and Bright Idea) in five focus areas, each with specific priorities.
+Formerly known as unrestricted or discretionary, this permanent fund seeks to preserve the quality of life in Calumet, Outagamie, Shawano and Waupaca counties and the Neenah-Menasha area of Winnebago county.
+Our Bright Idea Fund combines dollars from generous donors who believe in giving in ways that address ever-changing community needs together.
+The fund awards three kinds of grants (Discovery, Spark and Bright Idea Forum) in five focus areas, each with specific priorities.
 See our current fiscal year 2018-2019 grant recipients.
 About 5% of all grants awarded from within the Community Foundation each year come from the Bright Idea Fund.

 The Bright Idea Fund:

 - Combines gifts from generous donors who chose to have their funds work together to address community problems and opportunities.
 Want to join them?
 Learn how.

 - Is informed by community-based data found in research such as the Fox Cities LIFE Study.

 - Engages staff, board members and volunteers representing diverse professional, personal and community backgrounds when making grant decisions.

 We review ideas based on these focus areas and priorities.

 Purpose: To enhance appreciation of and participation in visual, musical, performing and literary arts, history and other cultural experiences.

 - PRIORITY 1: Increasing access and inclusion — Create thoughtful ways to include people who ordinarily do not or cannot participate.